Turns Out, THIS Is The Most Disgusting Place On An Airplane

 "There are many things that the cabin crew must attend to, so tray tables are often only cleaned at the end of the day," the study authors pointed out.
 "This study demonstrates the need for tray tables to be cleaned between flights."

 Now you know.
-Pack your travel-sized hand sanitizer and keep it close.
-And please, please, please don't change a baby's diaper on your tray table.
+Pack your travel-sized hand sanitiser and keep it close.
+And please, please, please don't change a baby's nappy on your tray table.

 Advertisement